 - Processes and Techniques: Understand and apply analytic processes and computational techniques (i.e. data visualization, text mining, machine learning and network analysis) in order to understand and improve learning and the contexts in which learning occurs; and,

 - Communication: Clearly communicate methods, analyses, findings and recommendations that provide actionable insight into learning contexts for a range of education stakeholders.

 The Graduate Certificate in Learning Analytics (GCLA) is composed of 12 credit hours of online, graduate-level coursework.
 The certificate may be completed entirely online from anywhere in the world.
 No transfer credits from other institutions or from NC State courses are allowed as substitutes.
-The expected time to finish the certificate is one year (one course in fall, two courses in spring and one final course over an extended ten-week summer term).
+The expected time to finish the certificate is one to two years (two courses offered every fall semester, two courses offered every spring semester).

-The traditional course sequence for this certificate is ECI 586 (fall), ECI 587 and 588 (spring), and ECI 589 (summer).
-The traditional sequence introduces some core skills with R coding in ECI 586 that are relevant to other courses.
-However, if students wish to start the certificate in spring or summer, they can catch up by taking some supplemental R modules, or by working primarily in the non-programming track.
+The traditional course sequence is ECI 586 and ECI 587 in fall, and 588 and ECI 589 in spring.
+It is ideal for students to start the certificate with ECI 586 Introduction to Learning Analytics, which introduces some core skills with R coding that are relevant to other courses.
+However, if students wish to start the certificate in spring, they can catch up by taking some supplemental R modules, or by working primarily in the non-programming track.